prof-rossetti/intro-to-python/notes/python/packages/requests_mock.md

 ## Additional Examples

 See also [this example](/exercises/codebase-cleanup/progress/tests/unemployment_test_2.py) of using `requests_mock` to mock some employment data requests.
 Since the unemployment data returned from an API will actually change over time, this is perhaps a more applicable use case than the simple example above (where the data doesn't change).
+FYI the corresponding application code is [here](/exercises/codebase-cleanup/progress/app/unemployment_refactored.py).